Counselors

 Master of Science in Education – Counselor Education, State University of New York College at Brockport – Brockport, New York

 Amy has over 25 years of experience in mental health and academia, specializing in counseling interventions to assist children, adolescents and adults with transitions and a broad spectrum of academic, developmental, social, and emotional concerns.
-Among Amy’s areas of expertise are Emotional Freedom Techniques (EFT) and Cognitive Behavior Therapy (CBT) for stress and anxiety management, the specialized needs of high-ability youth, and mindfulness counseling.
+Among Amy’s areas of expertise are Emotional Freedom Techniques (EFT) and Cognitive Behavior Therapy (CBT) for stress and anxiety management, the specialized needs of high-ability youth, school consultation and mindfulness counseling.

 Amy utilizes a gentle, collaborative, client-centered approach to counseling that encourages the individual’s increased, age-appropriate self-awareness and development of skills in a safe and supportive environment.
 Integrating complementary methodologies and techniques, she creates a personalized, strength-based setting to support each client’s unique needs and work towards their desired growth and goals.